-That is all.
-Now, you can see the Run Command as a tile on the right side of the Start Menu.
+That’s all.
+Now, you can see the Run Command as a tile on the right side of the Start menu.

-Find and right-click “Run” which is located under “Windows System” folder.
+- Find and right-click “Run” which is located in the “Windows System” folder.

 That’s it.
-You can see the Run in the Taskbar now.
+You can see the shortcut in the taskbar now.

-If you already have “Run” as a tile in the Start Menu, just drag and drop that tile to the Desktop and you can see the Run shortcut on the Desktop.
+If you already have “Run” as a tile in the Start menu, drag and drop that tile to the Desktop and you can see the “Run” shortcut on the Desktop.

 Alternatively, you can do the same task by following the below steps:

-Now, you can see the Run shortcut on the Desktop.
+Now, you can see the shortcut on the Desktop.

-Go to “Windows System” folder and then find “Run” shortcut there.
+- Go to “Windows System” folder and then find the “Run” shortcut there.
+Copy that shortcut.

-That is all.
-Now, you can see the shortcut on the left side of the Start Menu.
+That’s all.
+Now, you can see the shortcut on the left side of the Start menu.

 Like this guide?
 Share it with your friends.